bqsauce-ux/Customer_Happiness/README.md

 X2 = contents of my order was as I expected

-X3 = I ordered everything I wanted to order=
+X3 = I ordered everything I wanted to order

 X4 = I paid a good price for my order